 From the time Will was a baby, I started collecting some books about death.
 I knew that if we had a death in the family, I would want the books but wouldn’t wish to start searching for them at the time.
 I was very thankful we had that collection when my maternal grandmother died when Christina was four years old.

-I talk more about how we dealt with conversations about death in my post “Talking with Children about Death: Creating an ‘I Remember’ Book.”
+I talk more about how we dealt with conversations about death in my post “Talking with Children about Death: Creating an ‘I Remember’ Book.” and “The Best Children’s Books about the Death of a Pet” (post from 2016).
 I also have a post on “Talking with Children about Tragedy.”
 In addition, I have a Helping Kids Cope Pinterest Board with links to helpful books and other resources.

 I collected books about sex for various age levels, too.
 I made sure to find books that were factual and promoted positive values.
 It was very helpful to have those books whenever Will or Christina had questions or reached a stage of development that could be helped by a book.
 My husband and I always answered the questions they asked, and then I offered an appropriate book to help answer any additional questions.

 For any difficult issues, it helped that my husband and I had the same values and tried to be positive role models.
 We have a happy marriage, and neither of us drink, smoke, or take drugs.
 I also didn’t complain about my body or how I looked (an attitude/gift handed down from my mother}.
 See “Helping Mothers and Daughters Have Healthy Body Images” for a complete list of my posts on body image.

 Because my husband and I presented consistent and unified ideas, our children appeared to have extra security.
 It seemed to help them feel confident enough to make positive choices that weren’t affected by peer pressure.

 What’s worked for you in talking about difficult issues with your kids?